raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-05-24-record-my-love.md

     and refine you strategy towards her
         + double down on behaviors or what's working

+    - build connections with her, her emotions, and the way she feels
+        + something she is passionate about
+        + what she likes or dislikes about her job
+        + a place she's traveled to - and how she felt about it
+        + something she's excited about
+        + what her aspirations are

     - **who she is as a person**

     - **what she finds valuable**